publiccodenet/about/activities/supporting-codebase-governance/index.md

 The governance model is best documented in a `GOVERNANCE` file that is placed in the root catalog of the codebase repository and linked to from the `README` file.

 While it is good for clarity and future collaborators to have a governance to rely on, lacking one should not be blocker for working in the open.
-Getting started and being open is more important since it is also unusual to have more than one party involeved in the beinning.
+Getting started and being open is more important since it is also unusual to have more than one party involeved in the beginning.
 That said, the closer a codebase is to get its first collaborator, the more urgent describing the governance becomes.

 ## Standard compliance